inga-lovinde/TrustPilotChallengeRust/README.md

 ## How to run

-How to run to solve the original task for three-word anagrams:
+How to run to solve the original task for four-word anagrams:

 ```
-cargo run data\words.txt data\hashes.txt 4 "poultry outwits ants"
+cargo run --release data\words.txt data\hashes.txt 4 "poultry outwits ants"
 ```

 (Note that CPU with AVX2 support is required; that is, Intel Haswell (2013) or newer, or AMD Excavator (2015) or newer.)

-In addition to the right solutions it will also output some wrong ones, because for performance and transparency reasons only the first 8 bytes of hashes are compared.
+In addition to the right solutions it might also output some wrong ones, because for performance and transparency reasons only the first 8 bytes of hashes are compared.
 This means that for every requested hash there is 1/1^32 chance of collision, so for 10 requested hashes you will get one false positive every 430 millions of anagrams, on average,